MicrosoftDocs/windows-ai-docs/docs/create-a-session.md

 ---
 author: eliotcowley
-title: Load a model
+title: Create a session
-description: Learn how to load an ONNX model into your application for Windows Machine Learning to use. ms.author: elcowle ms.date: 2/14/2019 ms.topic: article
+description: Learn how to create a session that you can use to bind a model to a device, which can then run and evaluate the model. ms.author: elcowle ms.date: 2/14/2019 ms.topic: article